xiaoxiae/videos/12-state-space/SCRIPT.md

 We can now call the BFS function with Theseus' starting position and a stop condition, which will return True if the given state is the position of escape.

-Running the code, we see that Theseus can indeed get out of this particular maze. <!-- fadeout -->
+Running the code, we see that Theseus can indeed get out of this particular maze.

 \marginpar{\texttt{MinotaurMovement}}
-Let's see if we can still do so with the Minotaur on his tail. <!-- fadein -->
+Let's see if we can still do so with the Minotaur on his tail.
 For every move Theseus makes, right, up and down), the Minotaur makes two.
 Fortunately, the Minotaur isn't particularly bright and so it always moves directly towards Theseus, wherever he is in the maze. <!-- camera move not right -->
 He does this by first checking if he can move closer horizontally, and if this is not the case then he will try to do so vertically, repeating twice.